 As they say, an ounce of prevention is worth a pound of cure.
 Which is why we’ve taken the time to tell you about these five important tax strategies for digital nomads.

 1. Become tax non-resident in your home country

 This was one of the big discussion points at my private club meeting in Monaco earlier this month.
 More countries are raising the stakes for their citizens to escape taxation at home, even when your primary home is overseas.

 For digital nomads, this can be especially challenging.
 Countries like the UK, Australia, and others limit the amount of time you can spend there once you’ve ticked the box to have your tax domicile located elsewhere.

-That’s why obtaining a second residency can be an important step for digital nomads.
-Historically, many people obtained permanent residence in countries like Panama, but in my opinion Latin America can be needlessly bureaucratic and surprisingly expensive.
+That’s why obtaining a second residence can be an important step for digital nomads.
+Historically, many people obtained permanent residence in countries like Panama, but in my opinion, Latin America can be needlessly bureaucratic and surprisingly expensive.
 Options in eastern Europe and Asia are often more attractive, although the choice is yours.

 2. Earn your money in an offshore company

 All too often, I see entrepreneurs, and especially consultants, living overseas earning money in their personal name or even using a corporation in their home country.